GFragniere/CarGame/Readme.md

     1: Accelerate down-left
     7: Accelerate up-left

-In order to know where you'll end up on your next move, there is a small red-ish square that indicates you where you'll end up if you keep the same speed.
+In order to know where you'll end up on your next move, there is a small colored square that indicates you where you'll end up if you keep the same speed.
+Every player has its own color, making it easier to see where everyone is and will go.

 ## Goal
 The objective of the game is to reach the finish line (white squares at the bottom left part of the screen) without